COVID-19 pandemic in South Africa

-The COVID-19 pandemic in South Africa is part of the ongoing pandemic of coronavirus disease 2019 (COVID-19) caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+The COVID-19 pandemic in South Africa was part of the pandemic of coronavirus disease 2019 (COVID-19) caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

 On 5 March 2020, Minister of Health Zweli Mkhize had confirmed the spread of the virus to South Africa, with the first known patient being a male citizen who tested positive upon his return from Italy.
 On 15 March 2020, the President of South Africa, Cyril Ramaphosa, declared a national state of disaster, and announced measures such as immediate travel restrictions and the closure of schools from 18 March.
 On 17 March, the National Coronavirus Command Council was established, "to lead the nation's plan to contain the spread and mitigate the negative impact of the coronavirus".
 On 23 March, a national lockdown was announced, starting on 27 March 2020.
 The first local death from the disease was reported on 27 March 2020.
 On 21 April, a 500 billion rand stimulus was announced in response to the pandemic.
 Ramaphosa announced that from 1 May 2020, a gradual and phased easing of the lockdown restrictions would begin, lowering the national alert level to 4.
 From 1 June, the national restrictions were lowered to level 3.
 The restrictions were lowered to alert level 2 on 17 August 2020.
 From 21 September 2020, restrictions were lowered to alert level 1.

 In December 2020, the country experienced a 2nd wave of COVID-19 infections, mostly with infections from the SARS-CoV-2 Beta variant.
 The lockdown was tightened from an adjusted level 1 to an adjusted level 3 starting on 29 December 2020.
 The lockdown was lowered from an adjusted level 3 to an adjusted level 1 starting on 1 March 2021.
 On 17 February 2021, the national COVID-19 vaccination program was officially rolled out.

 On 8 May 2021, local cases of variants of concern Delta (first detected in India, which has a higher transmissibility than the dominant strain, Beta) and Alpha were reported.
 On 31 May 2021 the country was moved from adjusted level 1 to an adjusted alert level 2, due to a 3rd wave of infections, mostly with infections from the Delta variant.
 On 15 June 2021 the country was moved to alert level 3.
 On 28 June 2021, the country was moved to adjusted level 4, with the Delta variant fast becoming the dominant strain in the country.
 On 9 July 2021, sixteen months into the pandemic, doctors in Johannesburg described the system there as beyond its breaking point, with insufficient beds and barely enough oxygen.
 On 25 July 2021 the country was lowered to adjusted level 3.
 On 13 September 2021, an adjusted alert level 2 took effect, and on 1 October 2021 more restrictions were eased by moving to adjusted alert level 1.